Photo: Fara Illich

-It’s undeniable: The Downtown Phoenix of today is a dramatically different place from 10 years ago.
-A new ballot proposition argues that transit is at the center of that change.
+It’s undeniable: The Downtown Phoenix of today is a dramatically different place from 10 years ago and a new ballot proposition argues that transit is at the center of that change.

 On Aug.
 25, Proposition 104 asks voters to either invest in a 35-year transportation plan or vote against the proposed tax increase required to fund it.